 Exclusive In-Person Training Schedule:

 Please contact your department for more information.
 No need to pre-register for the exclusive in-person training session.
 However, your department will need to track your attendance at the training.

 Attendance: A BruinCard will be required upon check-in at the training.
-If not available, please present a photo ID (or passport) and your University ID (UID).
+If not available, please present your University ID (UID).

 Graduate students who are employed by the University (e.g. TAs, RAs, peer advisors, student employees, etc.) are considered to be Responsible Employees.
 A Responsible Employee is any University employee who is not a Confidential Resource.
 If a Responsible Employee learns, in the course of employment, that a student may have experienced Prohibited Conduct, they must promptly notify the Title IX Officer or designee.
 Responsible Employees are required to report to Title IX upon receiving information of prohibited conduct contained with the SVSH policy.
 Upon receiving a report of Prohibited Conduct, a Responsible Employee is required to report all details received, including the identities of individuals involved.

 In addition to the training requirements, it is important that each student become familiar with the resources and options that are available to them on campus and locally.
 The Resources, Options and Support brochure identifies important resources for all graduate students, including sexual violence and sexual harassment reporting options and resources.
 The brochure and additional resource materials can be found in this Box folder.

 CONFIDENTIAL Resources for Students: